“Women’s Health Care: Do You Know What’s at Stake” event focuses on evolving women’s health issues

 “In a time when 45 percent of all pregnancies are unintended, for example, coverage for contraception not only helps curb abortion rates, but it also keeps the economic security of women and their families intact,” she said.

-Dr. Jennifer McCall-Hosenfeld, director of the Penn State Center for Women’s Health Research, said access to preventative healthcare services not only helps people lead healthier lives, but also reduces costs for healthcare systems by preventing more expensive acute care visits for serious issues.
+Jennifer McCall-Hosenfeld, MD, MSc, co-director of the Center for Women’s Health Research, said access to preventative health care services not only helps people lead healthier lives, but also reduces costs for healthcare systems by preventing more expensive acute care visits for serious issues.

 “Use of preventative health services is directly tied to having access to insurance,” she said.
 “And the Affordable Care Act actually expanded the number and type of preventative services specifically offered to improve the health of women and children.”